chipsalliance/firrtl-spec/abi.md

 #### Example

-The end-to-end below example shows a circuit with one two groups that is lowered to Verilog.
+The end-to-end below example shows a circuit with two groups that are lowered to Verilog.
 This shows example Verilog output which is not part of the ABI, but is included for informative reasons.